 Perhaps, historians say, the true story of Elizabeth Bathory looks more like this: The countess owned strategically important land that increased her family’s already vast wealth.
 As an intelligent, powerful woman who ruled without a man at her side, and as a member of a family whose wealth intimidated the king, his court went on a mission to discredit and ruin her.

-The best case scenario is that Bathory abused her servants but came nowhere near the level of violence alleged at her trial.
+The best-case scenario is that Bathory abused her servants but came nowhere near the level of violence alleged at her trial.
 Worst case?
 She was a bloodsucking demon sent from hell to murder virgins.
-Both make a for a good story — even if only one of them is actually true.
+Both make for a good story — even if only one of them is actually true.